antar-ai/roboflow-api-examples/Rock-Paper-Scissors-Detection-and-Winner-Determination/README.md

 ## Overview

-This project focuses on creating a simple Rock-Paper-Scissors (RPS) game with image recognition to detect the hand gestures of players and determine the winner.
+This project focuses on creating a simple Rock-Paper-Scissors (RPS) game with image recognition to detect the signs of players and determine the winner.
 The goal is to provide a fun and interactive way to play the classic game using a computer vision-based approach.

 ## Features

-- **Hand Gesture Detection:** The system uses image recognition to detect the hand gestures of players as they make their choices (Rock, Paper, or Scissors).
+- **Sign Detection:** The system uses image recognition to detect the sign of players as they make their choices (Rock, Paper, or Scissors).

 - **Real-Time Processing:** The application processes the video stream in real-time, allowing players to make their choices seamlessly.